 © 2017 IEEE.
 In this work, we investigate a system where users are served by an access point that is equipped with energy harvesting and caching mechanism.
 Focusing on the design of an efficient content delivery scheduling, we propose a joint scheduling and caching scheme.
 The scheduling problem is formulated as a Markov decision process and solved by an on-line learning algorithm.
 To deal with large state space, we apply the linear approximation method to the state-Action value functions, which significantly reduces the memory space for storing the function values.
 In addition, the preference learning is incorporated to speed up the convergence when dealing with the requests from users that have obvious content preferences.
 Simulation results confirm that the proposed scheme outperforms the baseline scheme in terms of convergence and system throughput, especially when the personal preference is concentrated to one or two contents.

-Vu, L, Thuy, HV, Nguyen, QU, Ngoc, TN, Nguyen, DN, Hoang, DT & Dutkiewicz, E 2018, 'Time Series Analysis for Encrypted Traffic Classification: A Deep Learning Approach', ISCIT 2018 - 18th International Symposium on Communication and Information Technology, International Symposium on Communications and Information Technologies, IEEE, Bangkok, Thailand, pp. 121-126.View/Download from: UTS OPUS or Publisher's site
+Vu, L, Thuy, HV, Nguyen, QU, Ngoc, TN, Nguyen, DN, Hoang, DT & Dutkiewicz, E 2018, 'Time Series Analysis for Encrypted Traffic Classification: A Deep Learning Approach', ISCIT 2018 - 18th International Symposium on Communication and Information Technology, International Symposium on Communications and Information Technologies, IEEE, Bangkok, Thailand, pp. 121-126.View/Download from: Publisher's site

 © 2018 IEEE.
 We develop a novel time series feature extraction technique to address the encrypted traffic/application classification problem.
 The proposed method consists of two main steps.
 First, we propose a feature engineering technique to extract significant attributes of the encrypted network traffic behavior by analyzing the time series of receiving packets.
 In the second step, we develop a deep learning-based technique to exploit the correlation of time series data samples of the encrypted network applications.
 To evaluate the efficiency of the proposed solution on the encrypted traffic classification problem, we carry out intensive experiments on a raw network traffic dataset, namely VPN-nonVPN, with three conventional classifier metrics including Precision, Recall, and F1 score.
 The experimental results demonstrate that our proposed approach can significantly improve the performance in identifying encrypted application traffic in terms of accuracy and computation efficiency.